How to Compare Home Insurance Companies

 Policies are available for most types of homes, including mobile homes and condominium units.
 Contents-only coverage is available to renters.

-If you are getting flood insurance for a mortgage, you can have your policy begin on your close date.
+If you are getting flood insurance for a mortgage, your policy can begin on your close date.
 Otherwise, there is a 30-day waiting period for NFIP policies.

 NFIP vs. private flood insurance